lgreco/cdp/docs/source/shared/COVID19.rst

 Recordings
 ----------

-*This applies to online and hybrid sections only*.

-Zoom sessions are recorded and available to watch later if, for some serious reason you may not be able to attend a class meeting.
-Notice that the availability of recordings is not a reason to skip class.
-Zoom provides me with attendance information and I will be monitoring it closely.
+Zoom sessions are recorded and available to watch later if, for some serious reason you may not be able to attend a class meeting. **Notice that the availability of recordings is not a reason to skip class without a justifiable reason.** Zoom provides me with attendance information and I will be monitoring it closely.
 Some courses include in-class assessments as part of the grading scheme.
 I am planning to continue conducting these assessments even when meeting remotely, so your attendance is critical.

 Recordings are made available only to Loyola Students.
 You must contact me and provide a justification as to why you missed class if you wish access to a recorded meeting.
 Authentication (using your LUC login credentials) is required to access a recording.
 These recordings will be removed after the semester is over.
 Downloading of these recordings is not possible.